-Sr. No. Content Total Hrs.
-SECTION-A 1 Finding Solutions The market environment in which organizations are operating, is becoming increasingly dynamic and uncertain.
-So, employers are increasingly seeking out people who can innovate and figure out solutions in the face of any challenge (unlike in the past when it was the people who were most efficient and productive, who were valued by organizations).
-At the heart of innovation lies this way of thinking of "finding solutions" rather than "seeing problems or roadblocks".
-Students learn how to build this way of thinking, in this topic.
-04 hrs Classroom engagement (including self- discovery/ solutioning sessions) 2 Creating Value Companies are also looking for employees who do not just work hard, or work efficiently or productively - but those who will make a valuable difference to the fortunes of the company.
-This difference may come from innovation, but it may also come from focusing on the right things and identifying what really matters - both to the company and to the customers.
-In this topic, students learn how to build this capability.
-04 hrs Classroom engagement (including self- discovery/ solutioning sessions)
+Sr. Content Tota al Hrs.
+No. SECTION-A 1 Finding Solutions The market environment in which organizations are operating becoming increasingly dynamic and uncertain.
+So, employed increasingly seeking out people who can innovate and figure out solutions in the face of any challenge (unlike in the past when it people who were most efficient and productive, who were to by organizations).
+At the heart of innovation lies way of thinking of "finding solutions" rather than "seeing problems or roadblocks".
+Students learn how to build this way thinking, in this topic. ers are at was the valued this 4 hrs Classroom engagement (including self- discovery/ solutioning sessions) 2 Creating Value Companies are also looking for employees who do not just work or work efficiently or productively - but those who will may valuable difference to the fortunes of the company.
+This differency come from innovation, but it is also come from focusing right things and identifying what really matters - both the company and to the customers.
+In this topic, students learn habuild this capability. on the 4 hrs Classroom engagement (including self- discovery/ solutioning sessions) 3 Engaging deeply The environment we live in is becoming increasingly co because more and more things are getting interconnected, new are emerging, technologies are 4 hrs Classroom engagement (including self- discovery/ solutioning sessions)